SyrkavanKuppenveld/progressierups/README.md

 _Heuristics_
 - Social Map
-    - min: determines connection order according to
+    - min: starts building connections of gates that have the fewest gates in their vicinity.
-    - max:
+    - max: starts building connections of gates that have the most gates in their vicinity.
 - Better A Neighbor Who Is Near Than A Brother Far Away?
-    - min: starts building connections between gates that are closest to each other
+    - min: starts building connections between gates that are closest to each other.
-    - max: starts building connections between gates that are furthest away from each other
+    - max: starts building connections between gates that are furthest away from each other.
 - Sky Is The Limit: increases cost when steps are on the bottom 4 layers of the chip.
 - Wire Can’t Touch This: handles intersections as a hard constraint.
 - Wire Jam: increases costs of steps that are in a wire-dense area.

 ### Repository
 The following list describes the most important files in the project and where to find them: